obsidianmd/obsidian-help/en/Obsidian Publish/Manage sites.md

-This page explains how to manage [[Introduction to Obsidian Publish|Obsidian Publish]] sites.
+This page explains how to manage [[en/Obsidian Publish/Introduction to Obsidian Publish|Obsidian Publish]] sites.

 A site is a collection of notes that's hosted by Obsidian Publish and available online, either through a Obsidian Publish address or a [[Set up a custom domain|custom domain]].